ayojs/ayo/doc/api/worker.md

 use them for I/O, since Ayo’s built-in mechanisms for performing operations asynchronously already treat it more efficiently than Worker threads can.

-Workers can also, unlike child processes or when using the `cluster` module, share memory efficiently by transferring `ArrayBuffer` instances or sharing `SharedArrayBuffer` instances between them.
+Workers, unlike child processes or when using the `cluster` module, can also share memory efficiently by transferring `ArrayBuffer` instances or sharing `SharedArrayBuffer` instances between them.